ztyyLV/web-twain-docs/indepth/features/input.md

 # Input

-This section introduces different ways to get data into the `DWT` buffer.
+This section introduces different ways to get data into the `Dynamic Web TWAIN` buffer.

 ## Scanners